HONOR-X7c-ADS

 Designer | Gown (Arhon Macaraig) Filipiñana top (Job Dacon)

-Meanwhile, they say that experience is the best teacher and Alicia definitely knows this by heart.
+Furthermore, they say that experience is the best teacher, and Alicia truly embodies this wisdom.
 Becoming independent at a young age has not only matured her but also shaped who she is as a person.
-Sharing that by surviving every poignant situation, she’s proud of how far she’s come.

 If I could have stayed in Spain, I would have been a totally different person.
 But I am who I am because of the choices that I made and the ways that I went through in life.